Family and Domestic Violence Attorney

-When police in Fort Worth or anywhere else in Tarrant County respond to a call of alleged family violence, it will invariably end with an arrest.
+When police in Fort Worth or anywhere else in Tarrant County respond to a call of alleged domestic violence, it will invariably end with an arrest.
 This is often true even when allegations are exaggerated or flat-out false.

-Fort Worth Family Violence Lawyer
+Fort Worth Family Violence Attorney

-If you have been charged with any alleged act of family violence, it is a mistake to think that you will be successful by just going into court and telling your side of the story.
+If you have been charged with any alleged act of domestic violence, it is a mistake to think that you will be successful by just going into court and telling your side of the story.
 It is in your best interest to have experienced legal counsel.

 Tarrant County Family Violence Information Center